-- 1. DISCONNECT MACHINE FROM POWER! - Hold a clean rag under the spindle or wear a glove to catch the center when you remove it. - Insert the knockout tool through the outbound end of the spindle and firmly tap the back of the center, catching it as it falls, as shown in Figure 26.
+- 1. DISCONNECT MACHINE FROM POWER! - Hold a clean rag under spindle or wear leather glove to catch center when you remove it. - Insert knockout tool through outbound end of spindle and firmly tap back of center, catching it as it falls, as shown in Figure 23.

-Figure 26.
+Figure 23.
 Removing the headstock center.